SatyJais/GoogleAds_CRMData_Dashboard/README.md

 # Business Background
-While working, as the account/data manager, on a digital advertising project for a senior living marketplace in the US, a dashboard was needed to share performace internally as well as wih the the client.
-The data team at the client side provided us with the looker dashboard consisting of all the important post-lead metrics that we needed to track.
+As the Account/Data Manager for a digital advertising project with a senior living marketplace in the U.S., I was tasked with building a dashboard to monitor campaign performance — both for internal use and for client reporting.

-I was responsible guiding the client in creating the Google Ads dashboard and creating the link between each dollar spent, each keyword we bid on to each lead and its quality.
+The client’s data team provided a Looker dashboard that tracked key post-lead metrics.
+Meanwhile, my team was responsible for guiding the client in setting up a Google Ads dashboard focused on pre-lead performance indicators such as spend, CTR, CPC, and CPL.
+These metrics were to be broken down by device type, ad type, gender, and age group.
+The objective was not just to track pre-lead trends, but also to establish a clear connection between ad spend, individual keywords & clicks and lead generation & quality.

 # Challenge
-Integrating Google Ads data with client's CRM (leads) data to understand impact of the campaigns at each click/keyword level.
+One of the major hurdles was integrating Google Ads data with the client's CRM data (lead records).
+The challenge stemmed from difficulties in locating the correct tables and metrics within the client’s existing data infrastructure, limiting our ability to create a seamless connection between marketing efforts and lead outcomes.

 ### Creating Metadata for campaigns
 ```sql